 Sample ad units

 The quickest way to enable testing is to use Google-provided test ad units.
 These ad units are not associated with your AdMob account, so there's no risk of your account generating invalid traffic when using these ad units.
-Here are sample ad units for each format:
+Here are sample ad units that point to specific test creatives for each format:

 |Ad format||Sample ad unit ID|